BUStools/BUStools.github.io/manual.md

 ### Project

-The kallisto bus command maps reads to a set of transcripts. bustools project takes as input a sorted BUS file and a transcript to gene map (`tr2g` file), and outputs a BUS file, a `matrix.ecz file, and a list of genes, which collectively map each read to a set of genes.
+The kallisto bus command maps reads to a set of transcripts. bustools project takes as input a sorted BUS file and a transcript to gene map (`tr2g` file), and outputs a BUS file, a `matrix.ec` file, and a list of genes, which collectively map each read to a set of genes.

 ~~~
 Usage: bustools project [options] sorted-bus-file